rstemmer/musicdb/docs/source/usage/install.rst

    You can shoud use this opportunity to set the passwords for Icecast otherwise Icecast gets online with default passwords!
    Anyway we will come to the Icecast configuration later in this installation instruction.

-   The installation ends with the following Waring:

-      N: Can't drop privileges for downloading as file '/home/$USERNAME/Downloads/musicdb_8.0.0-1_all.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)

-   This is a well known issue I will not care about because I do not want to waste my time fixing Debian/Ubuntu issues.
-   It seems to be save to ignore this warning.
-   You are welcome post a solution for avoiding this message in the `Issues tracker <https://github.com/rstemmer/musicdb/issues/>`_ or on the `Discussions page <https://github.com/rstemmer/musicdb/discussions>`_.

 Initial Setup